Identification, Images, & Information

 The female produces one to four egg cases, each one holding 50-100 eggs.
 The female attaches the egg cases underneath objects, usually outdoors, although occasionally in crawlspaces.
 The egg sac always incorporates soil or other foreign matter between two layers of silk.
 The female dies in late fall.

-Hobo spiderlings hatch in June.
-West of the Cascades, hobos live only one year, but inland hobos usually live two years.
+Hobo spiderlings emerge from the egg sac the following spring.
+West of the Cascades, hobos probably live only one year, but inland hobos usually live two years.
 In these inland populations, juveniles over winter then reach adulthood the following summer when they are ready to mate and begin the cycle anew.

 Remarks

-Like its cousins, T. domestica and T. duellica, this spider was imported from Europe into the shipping ports of the Pacific Northwest (Washington State) in the 1930s.
+Like its relatives, Tegenaria domestica and Eratigena duellica, this spider was imported from Europe into the shipping ports of the Pacific Northwest (Washington State) in the 1930s.

 "Probably because T. duellica is big, T. agrestis has gained a nasty reputation, and both are common around homes in the Pacific Northwest, much public and considerable professional mythology and misinformation has arisen around these two species.
 Current research on a number of fronts should help to rectify this problem.
 However it is becoming apparent that T. agrestis probably is not the bad actor it is supposed to be."